Proposed SR-91, I-15, and I-10 Express HOT Lanes need free non-transponder carpooling and transit infrastructure.

 Should a HOT lane corridor ever experience chronic periods of congestion, officials should identify any bottlenecks, consider improving mass transit options and/or raising the occupancy requirement for carpool during for that period following a strong carpool marketing campaign.
 Imposing mandatory tolls or transponders on carpools is no substitute.

-One of the main reasons why a transportation agency would decide to mandate all vehicles traveling in their respective HOT lanes to have a FasTrak transponder is the ability of the agency to have an automated photo enforcement system.
+One of the main reasons why a transportation agency may decide to mandate all vehicles traveling in their respective HOT lanes to have a FasTrak transponder is the ability of the agency to have an automated photo enforcement system.
 The successful operation of a HOT lane facility must be dependent upon a visible and effective enforcement program that the public perceives as fair and consistent according to a 2007 federal report and a 2011 Policy Study by the Reason Foundation.

 How can LA Metro, OCTA, and RCTC watch over their HOT lanes under an intelligence-driven system?
 Agencies should task the CHP to patrol the HOT lane toll antenna areas and equip the officers with intelligence-driven enforcement tools, funded by increased carpool violation fines.
-If a solo vehicle enters a HOT facility, does not have a valid FasTrak transponder mounted at all times and is caught by the CHP, the driver is issued a heavy carpool violation ticket plus the maximum posted toll amount in lieu of a $25 automated fine.
+If a solo vehicle wilfully cheats the system, enters a HOT facility, does not have a valid FasTrak transponder mounted at all times and is caught by the CHP, the driver is issued a heavy carpool violation ticket plus the maximum posted toll amount in lieu of a $25 automated fine.
 The state government should consider increasing the carpool violation base fine to $500 and make it a one-point moving violation.

 Intelligence-driven enforcement tools could include mobile enforcement transponders to ensure non-HOV's have a proper FasTrak mounted at all times while in the HOT lanes, enforcement beacon lights near the toll antennas, and remote infrared scanners to track possible carpool cheating.
 San Diego, Bay area, Minneapolis, and Washington State toll lanes use these methods for enforcement.
 Should internal intelligence statistics ever show a violation ratio of over 10%, the CHP would be tasked to conduct a sting operation like this one with news media coverage to get cheaters out of the HOT lanes; each and every ticket issued carrying a $500+ fine, a moving violation point, plus the maximum posted toll.

 Federal reports and studies confirm that establishing contracts with the CHP and local law enforcement is the most effective and practical means of monitoring non-transponder HOV vehichles and to ensure all toll paying transponder-equipped solo vehicles have a valid transponder account with the FasTrak mounted at all times while in the HOT lanes.
-Having a strong intelligence-driven enforcement presence combined with heavy fines are key to deterring carpool cheaters and maintaining the integrity of HOT lane operations.
+Having a strong intelligence-driven enforcement presence combined with heavy fines are key to deterring carpool and toll-paying cheaters and maintaining the integrity of HOT lane operations.

 How can a public agency balance free mobility with a steady revenue stream since all HOV's are not paying any tolls or preregistering?